 Before we jump in, we want to first highlight that this isn’t set in stone.
 The exact components of an expert review will depend on the business goals as well as constraints such as time, budget, and access to users.

-Having said that, here’s a breakdown of 5 common elements in a UX expert review.
+Having said that, here’s a breakdown of 5 common elements we do in a UX expert review.

 1. Heuristic Evaluation